miguelmoncada/electron-react/README.md

 ### `electron-packager .`

 This will generate a package with all files, and can be used to execute our app.
+Before to run this comand, run "npm run build" in other console.